-- 6.10 The University is committed to the principle that no publicly-funded UK student should be deterred from applying to an undergraduate course at the University of Cambridge because of financial considerations, and that no such student should have to leave because of financial difficulties. - 6.11 The University plans to give all UK undergraduate students in receipt of a full government maintenance grant (ie from households with an income of £25,000 or less) financial support of £3,500 per year (£5,600 for mature students20) in the form of a maintenance bursary.
-21 Students in receipt of partial maintenance grants (ie from households with incomes of between £25,000 and £42,600) will be offered support of up to £3,500 on a tapering basis22.
-This support will cost approximately £6.9 million per annum by 2016-17.
-Students from elsewhere in the EU will be entitled to similar support subject to proper demonstration of equivalent household income.
+- 6.9 The University is committed to the principle that no publicly-funded UK student should be deterred from applying to an undergraduate course at the University of Cambridge because of financial considerations, and that no such student should have to leave because of financial difficulties. - 6.10 The University plans to give all UK undergraduate students in receipt of a full government maintenance grant (ie from households with an income of £25,000 or less) financial support of £3,500 per year (£5,600 for mature students) in the form of a maintenance bursary.
+Students in receipt of partial maintenance grants (ie from households with incomes of between £25,000 and £42,620) will be offered support of up to £3,500 on a tapering basis.
+This support will cost approximately £6.3